wesleytodd/nighthawk/README.md

 *Note:* The `parseQuerystring` option is deprecated as of `2.1.0`, and will be removed in `3.0.0`.

+### Listen Options

+There are a few options you can pass to the `listen` call:

+- `popstate`: When `false`, Nighthawk will not listen for `popstate` events
+- `interceptClicks`: When `false`, Nighthawk will not listen for link `click` events
+- `dispatch`: When `false`, Nighthawk will not process the initial route on listen

+### Manually change url and run middleware stack

+In case you have some event on the page which is not a normal link click or popstate, you can call `router.changeRoute('/your/url')`, and the Nighthawk instance will run the route processing.
+This is helpful for things like form submissions and actions which should prompt users to login.

 ### What happens when `history` is not supported?

 It just falls back to basic HTML link behavior.
 Thats the great thing about this pattern, it builds on top of basic building blocks of the web.
 Also,